Turbasen/turbasen.py/README.md

 ### Static methods

-`def lookup(pages=1)`
+`def lookup(pages=1, params={})`

 Retrieve a list of all partial objects of this type.
 Limit the amount of objects returned by specifying `pages`.
 A page contains `settings.LIMIT` objects.
+Values in the `params` dict are passed as query parameters to the API.

 `def get(object_id)`